The way he calls Peter Popoff an "astonishingly vile fuck" for his exploitation of down on their luck people is oddly heart-warming.

 His laughing at the antenna on the fake iPhone 5.
 It's one of the few cases when his laughter was entirely natural, it cements his One of Us status.

-This extends to pretty any time something makes him break-down into legitimately happy laughter.
+This extends to pretty much any time something makes him break-down into legitimately happy laughter.

 Ashens and the Silver Skull exchanging gifts in "Poundland is the Best Thing About Christmas".
 It's because you keep expecting a subversive punchline but it never happens.